 (I begin to explore these issues in “Are Newtonian gravitation and geometrized Newtonian gravitation theoretically equivalent?”)

 Category theory and the structure of scientific theories

 Recently, Hans Halvorson and I have been collaborating on adapting tools from category theory for use in the philosophy of science, particularly for the purposes of understanding the relations between physical theories.
 This project is inspired by recent work in categorical logic (notably, Awodey and Forssell’s recent work on the categorical duality between syntax and semantics), and builds on Hans’ recent paper “What Scientific Theories Could Not Be” (2012) and my paper “Are Newtonian gravitation and geometrized Newtonian gravitation theoretically equivalent?”.
 Hans’ paper might be best understood as an argument that, at least for certain purposes, the technical tools associated with the so-called “semantic view” of theories are inadequate, and that category theory is a natural place to look for the more sophisticated tools one requires.
-Meanwhile, in my paper, I argue that a certain criterion of theoretical equivalence proposed by Clark Glymour (and, it seems, inspired by the semantic view) fails to capture an important sense in which two theories may be equivalent.
-I then show how one can capture the difference between Glymour’s criterion and an alternate criterion I propose very naturally by representing theories as the category of their models, with arrows corresponding to equivalences between models.
-This is at least one example in which category theory seems to help clarify an important question in the philosophy of science; presently, Hans and I are working to further develop these ideas by exploring how these tools might be applied more broadly.
+Meanwhile, in my paper I argue that a certain criterion of theoretical equivalence proposed by Clark Glymour (and, it seems, inspired by the semantic view) fails to capture an important sense in which two theories may be equivalent.
+I then show how one can capture the difference between Glymour’s criterion and an alternate criterion I propose very naturally by representing theories as the category of their models.
+This is at least one example in which category theory seems to help clarify an important question in the philosophy of science.

 Dressed Interacting Ground States (DIGS)